joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // JSON Schema type 'integer'. useLongIntegers = false

+  // Whether to use the java type BigInteger when representing the JSON Schema type 'integer'.
+Note
+  // that this configuration overrides useLongIntegers useBigIntegers = false

   // Whether to use the java type double (or Double) instead of float (or Float) when representing
   // the JSON Schema type 'number'. useDoubleNumbers = true